 The Seventh Annual T&T convention was held simultaneously with the 42nd Annual PBM convention.
 There was no 2016 convention as we have decided to start doing them every other year.
 It's a lot of fun, but just too much work for me and Chuck.
-Please join us for the 2017 convent.
-The 2017 Convention will be July 21-23.
-Now is the time to plan to attend!
-Holiday Inn offers rooms inexpensively if you mention the Flying Buffalo rate when you make your reservation.
-More info will be posted shortly.
+Please join us for the 2017 convention.
+The 2017 Convention will be July 21-23 at the Hotel Valley Ho.

 If you make a reservation at the hotel, please tell me.
 They always tell me that fewer people reserved rooms than really did, so I have to go over there with a list of my customers and say "This guy was from my group also".
-And I need at least 30 room/nights reserved or I'll have to pay $900 for the meeting room.
+And I need at least 30 room/nights reserved or I'll have to pay for them.
 (30 room/nights is 10 rooms for 3 nights, or 6 rooms for 5 nights, etc)

 Although we didn't have a convention in 2016, some of the players sent me comments about the conventions, and I thought I would post a few.